About the Mary River Catchment

 Current Projects

-• Reef Water Quality – Streambank, Wetland and Land Condition Recovery Project for subcatchments in the Mary River Catchment 2019-2022The MRCCC is a partner in a consortium of groups called the Reef Alliance, headed by the Qld Farmers Federation.
-Alliance partners work with grazing landholders to adopt grazing land management practices that achieve Reef Trust outcomes by reducing nutrient and sediment flowing to the Great Barrier R
+• Great Barrier Reef Foundation Reef Water Quality – Streambank, Wetland and Land Condition Recovery Project for subcatchments in the Mary River Catchment 2019-2022 Working with grazing landholders to adopt grazing land management practices that achieve Reef Trust outcomes by reducing nutrient and sediment flowing to the Great Barrier

-• Great Barrier Reef Sediment and Pesticide monitoring in the lower Mary and Gympie region in conjunction with the Qld Department of Environment and Science
+• Great Barrier Reef Sediment and Pesticide monitoring in the lower Mary and Gympie region in conjunction with the Qld Department of Environment and Science.

 • Community Waterwatch Program in partnership with 110 volunteers monitoring 105 sites across the catchment, supported by the Gympie, Noosa and Sunshine Coast Councils and HQPlantations.

-• Find a Frog in February catchment wide citizen science project to encourage the wider community to submit records of frogs to the MRCCC from their local area.
+• Find a Frog in February catchment wide citizen science project to encourage the wider community to submit records of frogs to the MRCCC from their local

-• Development of the Mary River Threatened Aquatic Species Recovery Plan in conjunction with the Australian Government Department of Environment and Energy.
+• Development of the Mary River Threatened Aquatic Species Recovery Plan in conjunction with the Australian Government Department of Environment and

 The MRCCC also auspices Valley Bees, Cooloola Nature, the Gerry Cook Fish Hatchery and the Gympie Region STEM hub.